Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Collaborating to solve the challenge

-To review the relevance and sustainability of our Nestlé Waters’ projects, we have established an external panel of non-governmental organizations and academia, including representatives from The Nature Conservancy, Global World Challenge and the CEO Water Mandate, among others.
+To review the relevance and sustainability of our Nestlé Waters’ projects, we have established an external panel of non-governmental organizations and academic bodies, including representatives from The Nature Conservancy, the Global World Challenge and the CEO Water Mandate.
 We will continue to provide this panel with full transparency on our water usage at each of our sites and on what our projects aim to contribute.

 As a business with a long heritage of protecting the quality of natural waters and water stewardship, we want to go beyond the conservation of water sources to help regenerate and restore water cycles in the areas where we operate.